Millets Farm Dog Show

 7. Musical Sit- One of our more popular fun classes.
 The judge will play music and when the music stops the owner will have to command their dog to sit.
 The last dog to sit will be out- this will continue until we have a winner.

-8. Puppy Class- All puppies must be over 14 weeks old to enter and the judge will be mainly looking for a variety of aspects including coat condition, relationship with owner, obendience and more.
+8. Puppy Class- All puppies must be over 14 weeks old but not over 2 years old to enter and the judge will be mainly looking for a variety of aspects including coat condition, relationship with owner, obendience and more.

 9. Best Biscuit Catcher- Your dog will have to catch a biscuit from a certain distance.
 If your dog doesn't catch the biscuit they will be out.
 In each heat the distance will be increased until we have our winner.